Gures97/Gures97.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: Marcin_Gorecki_eng_2025_v2.pdf # you can also use external links here
 description: I present to you my CV.
-The PDF file is not available at the moment.
 toc:
   sidebar: left
 ---